opensafely/documentation/docs/actions-cohortextractor.md

       data: output/input.csv.gz
 ```

 This produces a zipped file to reduce storage space required in the backend.
-Missing the `--output-format=csv.gz` argument allows an uncompressed csv to be produced which may be useful while testing in dummy data.
-To import this file in python, use `pd.read_csv(<file>, compression='gzip')`.
+Missing the `--output-format=csv.gz` argument allows an uncompressed CSV to be produced which may be useful while testing in dummy data.
+To import the compressed file in Python, you can use `pd.read_csv(<file>, compression='gzip')`.

 The size of the dummy dataset is determined by the `population_size` option [in the `project.yaml`](actions-pipelines.md#project-yaml-format).